Growing and learning together with God

 Children take part in two hours of Physical Education each week.
 The teaching follows a skills-based approach, working to ensure all pupils develop fundamental movement skills such as agility, balance and coordination.
 These skills are then applied to a variety of activities, games and competitive sports.
 KS2 children have swimming lessons at Bicester Leisure Centre for at least one term per year.
 All children have the opportunity to go on a residential trip when they are in Year 6.
 The children are all children given the opportunity take part in a wide range of tournaments and sports festivals between year groups and with other schools with our school sport partnership (NOSSP - North Oxfordshire School Sport Partnership).
 A competitive sports day is held annually.
 For more information about our use of the national Sport Premium funding please click here.

 Pupils are taught skills in composing, performing, listening to and appraising music.
 Pupils use a range of real and digital instruments (via ICT) to compose and perform.
 There are opportunities to learn brass, woodwind, drums, voice, piano and guitar which are provided by visiting professional music teachers.
 We have a strong culture of singing in worship, which is reinforced through our school choir which rehearses at various times throughout the year.
 All children participate in performances with an emphasis on music and singing, and concerts are held to share our pupils’ musical talents.
-All Year 5 children learn to play a brass instrument which is funded by the school and uses school instruments.
+All children in Stingrays learn to play a brass instrument which is funded by the school and uses school instruments.